dnfield/flutter_svg/README.md

 svgRoot.draw(canvas, size);
 ```

-The `SvgPicture` widget is basically a wrapper around that.
+The `SvgPicture` helps to automate this logic, and it provides some convenience
+wrappers for getting assets from multiple sources and caching the resultant
+`Picture`.  _It does not render the data to an `Image` at any point_; you certainly
+can do that in Flutter, but you then lose some of the benefit of having a vector
+format to begin with.

 While I'm making every effort to avoid needlessly changing the API, it's not
 guarnateed to be stable yet (hence the pre-1.0.0 version).
+To date, the biggest change
+is deprecating the `SvgImage` widgets in favor of `SvgPicture` - it became very confusing
+to maintain that name, as `Picture`s are the underlying mechanism for rendering
+rather than `Image`s.

 See [main.dart](/../master/example/main.dart) for a complete sample.